AndroidNinjaX/Redux-Guide/README.md

+# Overview
+This project is learning redux and is for reference only.
+It is not the best project or very descriptive as I have those in a document elsewhere.
+I just wanted to store this on Github for reference anywhere I need it.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>